DevonGrandahl-TheWrongWay/UnityMeshLatticeDeform/README.md

 ```

 ### Deforming the Mesh
-Based on [CatLikeCoding's Mesh Deform writeup](https://catlikecoding.com/unity/tutorials/mesh-deformation/), lets set up some variables.
+Based on [CatLikeCoding's](https://catlikecoding.com/unity/tutorials/mesh-deformation/) and [Ray Wenderlich's](https://www.raywenderlich.com/3169311-runtime-mesh-manipulation-with-unity) write-ups, lets set up some variables.
 We'll need a reference to the MeshFilter and lets create a private variable to store our Mesh.

 ```
 [...]